 Note that coheir is a candidate for a global independence relation.
 In fact, one of the main result of [BGKV] is that it is canonical: if there is a global forking-like notion, it must be coheir.
-Unfortunately, the paper assumes that coheir has the extension property, and it is not clear that it is a reasonable assumption.
+The paper assumes additionally that coheir has the extension property.
 Here, we prove that coheir is canonical without this assumption (Theorem 9.3).
 We also obtain results on the canonicity of good frames.
 For example, any two type-full good λ -frames with the same categorical underlying AEC must be the same (Theorem 9.7).
-This answers several questions asked in [BGKV].
+This answers several questions from [BGKV].

-Using that coheir is global and (under categoricity) induces a good frame, we can use more locality assumptions to get that the good frame is ω -successful (Theorem 15.6):
+Using that coheir is global and (under categoricity) induces a good frame, we can use more locality assumptions to get that the good frame is ω -successful: